 Starting my podcast at the end of 2016 was a blast, but it was also a ton of work.
 However, I’m now writing to you Mid-May with a podcast that has episodes recorded through August and a podcast process that largely takes place without me.

-Lots of people want to start a podcast but are worried about all the technical aspects or the work behind it.
+Lots of people want to start a podcast but are worried about all the technical stuff that's required and all the work behind the scenes.
 No doubt- it does take work to create and produce a podcast.
 If you’re smart, though, you can outsource a lot of and keep the costs minimal while still making the most of your time.

 You know I’m the queen of delegation, and my podcast is no different.
 Smart delegation means I produce a ton (two podcasts, two videos, and a blog) of content every single week without fail.

 Let me show you what I actually do for my podcast, Better Biz Academy: